OrdinaryMagician/undeath_m/README.md

 ### Spells

 The very deity that created magic billions of years ago is often quoted with saying *"anyone with a soul can cast magic, but only those with a loving heart can truly **USE** it"*.
 Magic is as ubiquitous in the daily lives of the **Anarukon** as is technology, serving as yet another tool at their disposal to make things easier.
 On the field, each character has a lineup of spells they can employ, each consuming a certain amount of mana in the process.
-Still, more spells can be obtained during the mission, if you can find someone or something to learn them from.
+Still, more spells can be obtained during the mission, if you can find someone or something to learn them from, and they belong to the school you specialize in.

 Spells are equipped as would be weapons, wherein primary fire would perform a straight cast, while secondary fire would allow you to charge up a stronger version of the spell.
 Up to seven spells can be attuned at the same time, taking up slots 4 through 0.